equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 <hr>

-🕵🏻‍♂️ The [Elevation of Privileges game](https://github.com/adamshostack/eop) (EoP) is helpful and fun. </br>We plan a follow-up workshop on EoP.
+🕵🏻‍♂️ The [Elevation of Privileges game](https://github.com/adamshostack/eop) (EoP) is helpful and fun. </br>The AppSec Team can provide an introduction to EoP.

 ---